ijlyttle/bsplus/cran-comments.md

   tooltips (20:81)
 ```

-* win-builder (R-oldrelease) found possibly invalid URLS - I have manially verified the validity of each:
+* win-builder (R-oldrelease) found possibly invalid URLS - I have manually verified the validity of each:

 ```
 Found the following (possibly) invalid URLs: